 The IMPH student body comprises physicians, nurses, other health professionals, economists and those interested in public health from other disciplines.
 Our graduates return home at the completion of their training to occupy key positions in the health care systems of their communities and countries.

 Most students come from developing regions of the world, but the program also welcomes students from the west, and our alumni include graduates from Western Europe, the USA and Canada.

-The Center for International Cooperation of the Israeli Ministry of Foreign Affairs (MASHAV) has been a vital element in the development and continuation of this unique program for over 30 years.
+Israel's Agency for International Development Cooperation (MASHAV) has been a vital element in the development and continuation of this unique program for over 30 years.

 A limited number of scholarships are provided annually by the Pears Foundation, Hadassah Medical Organization, British Friends of Hebrew University and American Friends of Hebrew University, MASHAV and other donors for selected candidates from developing regions and countries in transition.